nhpip/eztracer/README.md

 `--processes "ranch,<0.1137.0>,AwesomeApp.Emailer,:erl_epmd,{phx,AwsomeApp.PubSub}"`

 #### Module/Function
 The argument `--mf` specifies a list of modules and functions you wish to monitor.
 It takes the format `"M:F"`, and underscore is a wildcard so `"_:_"` will cause the processes been monitored to trace calls to/from every module and function that is loaded in the runtime (so should be avoided).
+That said, depending on your application, it is highly recommended to apply some kind of filter.

 **Example:**
 `--mf "ets:_,AwesomeApp.Emailer:send_mail,Enum:_` will indicate calls to the `ets` module to the module:function `AwesomeApp.Emailer:send_mail` and all calls to the `Enum` module.